jasondeglint/MaViS/README.md

 # Full Project Details

 A [short report]() is available that includes:
-1. a more detailed histor
+1. A more detailed project history.
-2. a description of the engineering design
+2. A description of the engineering design.
-3. the process of setting up both Jetson Nano and AWS
+3. The process of setting up both Jetson Nano and AWS.

 [A full video demo and project explanation can be found here.](https://youtu.be/UVe5LXdPUYs)